 For over twenty years, Salado, Texas based artist Gail Allard has been passionately creating beautiful works of art in blown glass.
 Pulling inspiration from daydreams and distant travels, Allard has honed his process of exploring the creative possibilities of color, shape and texture with one of the most demanding and unforgiving materials known to man.
 (Not everybody can do it, right?)
 Gail's distinct vision for merging the natural luminosity of glass with his refined technique unites the beautiful balance of elegance and movement in each work he designs.
 His work is made by his own hands in the Salado Glassworks studio, supported by his gallery and hot shop team.

 Michael "Tooch" Touchy

 Introduced to glassblowing via TexTech while earning BFA, studied under Gail's mentor, Bob Rynearson.
 He was introduced to Gail via Bob, and offered him an apprenticeship that started Jan 2014.
 Worked at a Mexican restaurant for a month, but quit because it was "too hot.”

 Cassie joined the SG team in 2021 and has begun to learn to blow glass.
-She's had an affinity towards the Arts since a young age and is currently doing epoxy resin in her spare time.
+While her background is in English and IT she is constantly inspired by the Arts and has found her niche in the Glass Blowing community.